lyoubo/lyoubo.github.io/_pages/about.md

 News
 ======
+* **August 7, 2024**: One research paper on god class decomposition and software refactoring was accepted by ASE 2024.
 * **July 18, 2023**: One research paper on software entity matching and refactoring discovery was accepted by ASE 2023.
 * **May 5, 2023**: One research paper on feature envy detection and software refactoring was accepted by ESEC/FSE 2023.